What Is Deep Reading and Why It Is Important

 But what about e-books, you may ask?
 Are they a compromise option?
 Doesn't the proliferation of e-books show that reading can thrive in a digital environment?
 Yes, but only with difficulty since e-books are in precarious proximity to the very distractions they are competing against.

-This is what Marshall McLuhan was talking about when he argued that changing a medium's form equals changing the way we engage it.
+This is what Marshall McLuhan was talking about when he argued that changing a medium's form equals changing how we engage it.
 A traditional print book is not the same as an e-book.
 The way we engage with the latter becomes fundamentally different when done from a screen.
 A print book exists offline and further away from the irresistible gravity well of the Internet.

 E-books, however, reside on the same devices that gobble up so much of our time.
 Tell me, are you really going to read Crime and Punishment on a Kindle?
 It's possible but will take more discipline than reading a print copy would.
 An array of attention getters - notifications, emails, instant messages - loom ever-present to seduce you away from that e-book.
 E-books have become just another leisure option on an already crowded digital menu, including Netflix, Spotify, Hulu, Youtube, Twitter, Facebook, and Instagram.
 Given those options, it should come as no surprise where our time goes in this lopsided struggle.

 Unfortunately, the trends are not encouraging.
-There is a passionate reading public still out there (I am one of them, and you most certainly are too if you made it this far), but readers today are sailing against a strong headwind.
+There is a passionate reading public still out there (I am one of them, and you most certainly are as well if you made it this far), but readers today are sailing against a strong headwind.
 Our ability to stay engaged long enough to finish a book is fading at a slow but steady rate.
 Meanwhile, television and the Internet have joined forces (Netflix, Hulu, iTunes, Amazon Prime Video, etc.) in recent years to create a two-headed streaming juggernaut that threatens to stomp into ever-smaller shards what little remains of our fragmented attention.

 Will Democracy Die With Our Attention Span?